magdykashef/movie-info/readme.md

-# Great Place To Fined Your favorate Movie!
+# Great Place To Fined Your Favorite Movie!
 ## Created with Bootstrap-HTML-CSS
 ## https://magdykashef.github.io/movieinfo/